oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/plug-pdb/plug-pdb.md

     Click **Next** to proceed.

-1. Oracle Enterprise Manager takes a while to validate and prompts to schedule the plug operation.
+1. Oracle Enterprise Manager takes a while to validate and provides options to schedule the plug operation.

 	 ![Schedule PDB2 Plug Operation](./images/plug-pdb-13-pdb3-schedule.png " ")